olivierluethy/YouTube-Time-Manager/README.md

   </ol>
 </details>

-YouRecoHide is a simple yet effective Chrome extension that improves your focus by hiding YouTube recommendations, other users' playlists, and the tab list while you're watching videos.
+YouTube-Disblock is a simple yet effective Chrome extension that improves your focus by hiding YouTube recommendations, other users' playlists, and the tab list while you're watching videos.
 This ensures that you're not distracted by unrelated content and can focus on what's important.

 ## Features

 - 🏠 **Remove YouTube Feeds on the Home Page**
   Clear out unnecessary content on your YouTube homepage by removing constant updates and recommendations.
 Maintain a clean and distraction-free environment for better focus.<br>
 - 🔥 **Remove the Discovery Section**
   Trending content can easily pull you away from your goals.
-YouRecoHide removes the discovery section, allowing you to avoid distractions and stay focused on what matters.<br>
+YouTube-Disblock removes the discovery section, allowing you to avoid distractions and stay focused on what matters.<br>
 - 🔔 **Control Subscriptions Visibility**
   Decide whether or not to display videos from channels you’ve subscribed to.
 Use the toggle within the extension’s popup window to switch visibility on or off, with clear text indicating what’s changed.<br>
 - 🛡️ **Smart Blocking for Trending Bypass Attempts**
-  For users who might be tempted to visit the trending section manually, YouRecoHide steps in.
+  For users who might be tempted to visit the trending section manually, YouTube-Disblock steps in.
 If you try to access the trending section via the URL, the extension smartly redirects you to your subscriptions, ensuring a focused experience.<br>
 - 🎥 **Keep Playlists Visible While Hiding Recommendations**
-  Unlike other extensions that block recommendations and hide playlists, YouRecoHide maintains playlist visibility so you can easily switch between videos within your playlist while keeping distracting video suggestions out of sight.
+  Unlike other extensions that block recommendations and hide playlists, YouTube-Disblock maintains playlist visibility so you can easily switch between videos within your playlist while keeping distracting video suggestions out of sight.

 <div align="center">